vaishnavitripa/Applestore_portfolio/README.md

 ## Data cleaning and Analysis

-During this project, performed the following task.
+During this project, performed the following task:

 - Data loading and inspection.
 - Handling missing values.
 - Data cleaning and formatting.